davidwalter0/gitlab-slack-integration/README.md

 On the project page.

+TODO:

-TODO: extract and enable shared runners ]]
+[ ] auto extract and enable shared runners
+[ ] create a mirror yaml for replication controller/service for mirroring [ ] create a standalone config / yaml replication controller/service for gitlab-ci
+[ ] auto insert into a standalone private registry and repository [ ] auto inject configurations for continuous runners [ ] include all members with notifications

 http://host/user/project/runners